 - Find out what parts of the application package your chair and dean expect to review.
 In some cases, they may need just the abstract and budget; in other cases, they may need to see the complete proposal. - Discuss your budget in detail with your department chair and dean as needed.
-Issues such as course reassignment time, the use of indirect costs for the project, and cost sharing require their approval.
-If you have not prepared a grant budget before, contact the Office of Research.

-• Inform your department chair of your proposal deadline and ask about the chair's availability to review and sign documents before the due date.
+Issues such as course reassignment time, the use of indirect costs for the project, and cost sharing require their approval - Inform your department chair of your proposal deadline and ask about the chair's availability to review and sign documents before the due date.